CharOConnell/chateaux-of-brittany/README.md

 ## Interactive Frontend Development Milestone Project - Code Institute

 The premise of this site is to provide information and photos of castles that are visitable in the Brittany area, ideal for those looking to take a holiday in Brittany.
-A user can look up the castle or town and it will come up with some information.
+A user can look up the castle or town and it will come up with some information - parking, ratings, pictures.

-Potential to add comments from other users, to make it more of a friendly site.

 ## UX